 Tillman would eventually be redeployed to Afghanistan after graduating from Ranger School.

-On April 22, 2004, Tillman was shot and killed by friendly fire when he was mistaken for enemy combatants by an allied group.
-Tillman was 27 years old.
+On April 22, 2004, Tillman was shot and killed in a firefight when he was mistaken for enemy combatants by an allied group.
+Tillman's death was the result of friendly fire.
+He was 27 years old.

-Honored posthumously with a promotion to corporal and receiving the Purple Heart, Silver Star and numerous other decorations, Tillman remains an icon for what it means to be a true hero.
+Honored posthumously with a promotion to corporal and receiving the Purple Heart, Silver Star and numerous other decorations from the U.S. military, Tillman remains an icon for what it means to be a true hero.
 Most people would give up anything they could to be a professional football player.
 Pat Tillman gave his life so that others would have that chance.

 Pat Tillman is a hero, and the added merit of Arizona Sports Hall of Famer is just another reminder of how impactful his life was.

-Olympic swimmer Gary Hall, Jr., Chaparral softball coach Jeff Oscarson, Arizona Diamondbacks first baseman Mark Grace, Arizona Wildcats softball coach Mike Candrea, and Xavier College golf coach Sister Lynn Winsor will also be members of the induction class into the Arizona Sports Hall of Fame.
+Olympic swimmer Gary Hall, Jr., Chaparral softball coach Jeff Oscarson, Arizona Diamondbacks first baseman Mark Grace, Arizona Wildcats softball coach Mike Candrea, and Xavier College golf coach Sister Lynn Winsor were also members of the induction class into the Arizona Sports Hall of Fame.

 This post was originally published on August 1, 2018.